aboul3la/Sublist3r/README.md

--b            | --bruteforce  | Enable the subbrute bruteforce module -p            | --ports       | Scan the found subdomains against specific tcp ports -v            | --verbose     | Enable the verbose mode and display results in realtime -t            | --threads     | Number of threads to use for subbrute bruteforce -e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file -h            | --help        | show the help message and exit
+-b            | --bruteforce  | Enable the subbrute bruteforce module -p            | --ports       | Scan the found subdomains against specific tcp ports -v            | --verbose     | Enable the verbose mode and display results in realtime -t            | --threads     | Number of threads to use for subbrute bruteforce (default 30) -e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file -h            | --help        | show the help message and exit